Yixi-Rao/Comp1110-ass1/README.md

 expect you to demonstrate honesty and integrity in everything you do.

-In addition to those ground rules, you are to follow the rules one would normaly be subject to in a commercial setting.
+In addition to those ground rules, you are to follow the rules one would normally be subject to in a commercial setting.
 In particular, you may make use of the works of others under two fundamental
 conditions: a) your use of their work must be clearly acknowledged, and b) your use of their work must be legal (for example, consistent